cucuwritescode/amadeus/docs/pipeline/chord_detection.rst

 .. code-block:: python

-    # Notes are grouped into time windows (approximately 49 short windows)
+    # Notes are grouped into time windows based on temporal proximity
     # Root candidates are tested against pitch class templates
     # Chord types from Dictionary are matched against detected pitch classes
+    # Median filtering with window size 3 is applied for smoothing

 Pitch Class Extraction
 ----------------------